Skip to content

 ArcGIS Pro

-Although not entirely necessary, Cookiecutter-Spatial-Data-Science was developed out of a need to marry the best practices of Data Science and Data Engineering with ArcGIS Pro.
-Hence, although not entirely necessary, an environment with ArcGIS Pro is going to make this template much more useful.
+Cookiecutter-Spatial-Data-Science was created out of a need to marry the best practices of Data Science and Data Engineering with ArcGIS Pro.
+So, while not strictly required, an environment with ArcGIS Pro will make this template much more useful.

 Essential